Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 * Caller MUST be UAM permissioned for `operatorSet.avs`
 * The `operatorSet` MUST exist in the `AllocationManager`
 * A generation reservation MUST exist for the `operatorSet`
+* The `maxStalenessPeriod` MUST be either:
+  * 0 (special case allowing certificates to always be valid)
+  * Greater than or equal to the table update cadence

 ### `addTransportDestinations`